louistychon/Laravel_himara/README.md

 To send emails:
 You need to change .env configuration in order to be able to send emails from this template.
 Without doing that correctly, it's possible that some fonctionnalities won't work properly.

+To make the Google map work on the page contact:
+You will need an api key from the search console.